MasterMedo/buffer-time/README.md

 - settings through homepage
 - onOpen replicate create event make location editable and prominent
 - check if user changed buffer time event
+- Instead of calling distance matrix for every event, all events should be scanned and only one call made for the distance matrix.
+- provide on prem solution for free for power users to run their own python script (cron job script, create your own API key and have 200$ monthly for free on distance API).